HKEOS/Ghostbusters-Testnet/README.md

 # You will see the list of IP addresses that have already been claimed
 # Choose an address that is open
 touch <your-node-name>@<chosen-ip-address>
-This adds your a file with your IP address to the ip_list folder.
+This adds a file with your IP address to the ip_list folder.
 ```

 Your Wireguard IP address should be within the range of 192.168.100.X to 192.168.103.X, where X is between 0 and 255, inclusive.